dipahalder/slate-setter/README.md

 ## Signal System

 All the logic lives in `lib/windowScore.ts`.
-Each weekend gets six signal pills, and they combine into a single dot.
+Each weekend gets five signal pills, and they combine into a single dot.

 ### Wide Openers + Dominant Opener